-Students booking onto this course are expected to be independent and highly motivated and should have prior experience in graphic design, preferably having completed one year at university level (undergraduate-level study in graphic design).
+Students applying for this course are expected to be independent and highly motivated, preferably having completed one year at university (undergraduate-level study).

 Dates and fees